 In 2020, VLE Therapeutics spun out from APC to act as a ‘medicine accelerator’, focusing on the manufacture of vaccines and advanced therapeutics including cell and gene therapies.

-APC and VLE Therapeutics is now based at Cherrywood Campus since it initially opened in late 2022.
+APC and VLE Therapeutics has been based at Cherrywood since the campus opened in late 2022.
 At the beginning of 2024, the biotech and pharma group announced a €100m expansion to its headquarters with plans to create 300 new roles and build a new R&D centre.

 The company has everything from roles in chemistry and bioprocess engineering all the way up to analytical and forensic science, along with digital roles and product development, sales and marketing.
 It also has manufacturing roles including regulatory compliance and QA and QC roles.